Jackson-Franke74/ITSC-3155-Final-Project/SRS.md

 *  **Postconditons**: The final score must be displayed at the end of the game while showing the top three scores

+* **UC-5:**
+  * **Description:** User is looking to use this for studying a particular set of questions they have set up.
+  * **Actors:** Users
+  * **Preconditions:** There will need to be questions set ahead of time as well the type of questions being asked.
+  * **Postconditions:** What the user got correct and wrong so they can go back and study more.

+* **UC-6:**
+  * **Description:** Presenter takes the game and present trivia questions to gauge knowledge retention.
+Using results changes can be made and questions adjusted for later scenarios.
+  * **Actors:** Presenter, Users
+  * **Preconditions:** Accounts to be set up and users added in to record result information from all.
+There will need to be questions set ahead of time as well the type of questions being asked.
+  * **Postconditions:** Presenter is provided the information of the game.
+Also what the users got correct and wrong.

+* **UC-7**: Competitive play
+  *  **Description**: User can decide to play competitively by not using the hint feature, thus making sure they are not hit with a point penalty when using the hint feature for the hint feature.
+The competitive leader board will make not using the hint feature worth it as the users will aim to take the highest possible place on the board.
+  *  **Actors**: User
+  *  **Preconditions**: The user will need to have an account to be part of the leader board and the user must also be logged in for their score to appear on the leader board.
+  *  **Postconditions**: The score, if applicable, must appear on the leader board

+* **UC-8**: Locally playing with friends and family
+  *  **Description**: User can play a game with their own questions locally with a select group of people.
+The user(s) will be able to play competitively among the group with each user having their own score and a final place of 1st, 2nd and 3rd at the end of the game.
+  *  **Actors**: Users
+  *  **Preconditons**: The user will need an account and all the people in the group playing will also need an account.
+  *  **Postconditons**: The final score must be displayed at the end of the game while showing the top three scores

 ## User Stories

 In this section, you should list user stories for the project.
 User stories are a short description of how a user will be interacting with the system.
 Each group member must supply at least two user stories.
 Each user story should be written in the following format: